What Is Ebola Virus?

 Since 1976, outbreaks have occurred sporadically in Zaire, Sudan, Democratic Republic of Congo, Gabon, and Uganda.
-The largest outbreak, beginning in March 2014, affects Guinea, Liberia, Sierra Leone, Senegal, and Nigeria.
-The West Africa Ebola outbreak is the largest in history with 28,652 reported cases and 11,325 deaths as of April 2016.
+The largest outbreak by far began in March 2014 and lasted into April 2016.
+It affected Guinea, Liberia, Sierra Leone, Senegal, and Nigeria.
+This West Africa Ebola outbreak resulted in 28,652 reported cases and 11,325 deaths.
 Visit the Centers for Disease Control (CDC) website for the latest outbreak statistics.

 How Is Ebola Transmitted?

 In between human outbreaks, Ebola is believed to be harbored in animals that act as a “reservoir” for the virus.
 When a human contracts Ebola by handling an infected animal, person-to-person transmission can then lead to an outbreak.
 Ebola can be transmitted directly or indirectly.
-Direct transmission refers to the virus passing from the blood or other bodily fluids of an infected person to another person via sexual contact or by infected body fluids (tears, feces, urine, vomit, for example) that contact the mucous membranes, or broken skin.
+Direct transmission refers to the virus passing from an infected person to another person via sexual contact or by infected body fluids (blood, tears, feces, urine, vomit, for example) through contact with mucous membranes or broken skin.
 Indirect transmission refers to a person picking up a virus from a contaminated object, such as infected surgical equipment or a needle.

 What Are the Signs and Symptoms of Ebola?